Darwin Festival: 1990s–2000s

 By the 1990s, the focus of the festival shifted to include community arts and aspects of Darwin's multiculturalism.
 The event was renamed the Festival of Darwin in 1996 and later renamed Darwin Festival in 2003 to reflect its growing international status.

 In October 2022, gas company Santos announced that it would no longer finance the festival, after nearly 30 years of sponsorship.
 Climate change activists had been lobbying to end the association, more so since the controversial planned Barossa gas field off the territory's coast.
 The board had arranged alternative sponsorship.

 Description

 The festival is usually held over 18 days and nights, and includes local and touring performances and events.
 There are outdoor concerts, workshops, theatre, cabaret acts, comedians, film and other performing and visual arts on show.

-In 2022, the festival was held from 4 to 21 August.
-The 2023 festival is scheduled to run from 10 to 27 August 2023.
+In 2024, Darwin Festival is scheduled to run from 8 to 25 August.

 Associated events

 The National Indigenous Music Awards (NIMA) and Garma Festival are held in the same period as the Darwin Festival.